-Morris of Gutters Installed & Construction always cleans out gutters before installing guards, but if the gutters are especially full or in need of deep cleaning, it will add to the cost.
-Morris has seen gutters that have become totally clogged with organic debris as well as living plants and saplings.
+Morris always cleans out gutters before installing guards.
+But if the gutters are especially full or in need of deep cleaning, it will add to the cost.
+Find out from your pro if they will charge you for gutter cleaning services if your gutters are heavily clogged.

-Second- or third-story gutters, unstable terrain and hard-to-reach locations can all have an affect on the cost of installing leaf guards.
-Morris of Gutters Installed & Construction charges extra when crews need to work on top of tall ladders.
+Second- or third-story gutters, unstable terrain and hard-to-reach locations can all have an affect on the cost of installing gutter guards.
+Morris charges extra when crews need to work on top of tall ladders.
 If a building is tall enough or situated in such a way that scaffolding or a basket lift is necessary for the installers to reach the gutters, the overall project fee will reflect those extra costs.

 Additional height required

 If an installer must rent and set up scaffolding to reach the highest points of the roof for gutter guard installation, the cost can increase by a few hundred dollars, depending on how much scaffolding is required and how long it takes to set up and take down.

 Downspout screens redirect floating debris away from the downspout opening and allow water to head into the drain immediately.
 Adding these increase overall gutter guard installation costs by $5-$7 for each screen plus the additional labor required.

 Also read: How much does gutter installation cost?